hackclub/nest/SETUP.md

 // todo

+### Forgejo

+Forgejo (https://forgejo.org/) is Nest's public Git server, available at https://git.hackclub.app.
+It's on the Nest VM inside `/srv/git/forgejo`, running as the `git` user.

 ### Gotify

 Gotify is setup on the Nest VM to handle notifications from services such as Proxmox, in a Docker container in `/root/gotify`.
 It is in the process of being moved to the Secure VM.
 It is available at https://gotify.hackclub.app